evrythng/examples/customer-solutions/supply-chain/evrythng.eif/README.md

 1. reads a products.xml file dropped in [src/data](src/data) folder
 2. converts GS1 Product to EVT Product - [ProductProcessor.java](src/main/java/com/evrythng/demo/supplychain/products/ProductProcessor.java)
 3. attempts to load the products into EVT using the `UnreliableProductLoader`
-4. products that fail to load are put in the retry queue
+4. products that fail to load are put in the persisted retry queue

 The pipeline loads products in parallel by specifying multiple consumers of the products queue `seda://products-xml?concurrentConsumers=4`

+## Durability

+The pipeline uses persistent [ActiveMQ queues](http://activemq.apache.org/) in order to store the intermediate steps of a messages journey through the pipeline.
+If you stop the Pipeline during execution and restart it, pending messages from the previous run will complete.

+Use the script [clear_queues.sh](clear_queues.sh) to clear out the previous messages.

 # Local install